How Can I Keep My Puppy Entertained And Mentally Stimulated?

 Use Scented Toys and Blankets

 Scented toys and blankets can provide comfort and mental stimulation for your puppy when you're not around.
-These objects carry your scent and can help alleviate separation anxiety, as well as provide a source of familiar and comforting smells.
+These objects carry your scent and can help alleviate , as well as provide a source of familiar and comforting smells.
 Introduce scented toys and blankets to your puppy gradually, allowing them to associate these items with positive experiences and a sense of security.

 Play Calming Music or Leave the TV On